mustardamus/akrasia-metalsmith/README.md

 5. Compiles the `./src/layouts/pictures.html` template with
    [EJS](http://ejs.co/).

-6. Copies the result from `./www/layouts/pictures.html` to `./www/pictures/index.html`.
+6. Moves the result from `./www/layouts/pictures.html` to `./www/pictures/index.html` and removes the empty `./www/layouts` folder.

 7. Minifies the result HTML with [html-minifier](https://github.com/kangax/html-minifier).